-What does Alone Down There mean?
+What do you think Alone Down There means?

 Modest Mouse: Alone Down There Meaning